 Under state law, smoking is prohibited within all K-12 school district and college and university buildings, though each entity treats outdoor areas differently.

 Currently, there are more than 1,300 colleges and universities around the country that have prohibited the use of tobacco on their campuses.
 The University of Nevada, Reno implemented a 100% tobacco-free campus policy beginning August 1, 2015.
 This tobacco-free campus policy restricts the use of all tobacco, including e-cigarettes, in all campus buildings and on all campus grounds, including on athletic fields and in stadiums.

-The University of Nevada, Las Vegas has designated non-smoking outdoor common areas on campus, though they don’t prohibit smoking in all outdoor areas.
-They have banned the use of e-cigarettes throughout campus, both inside buildings and outdoors.
+The University of Nevada, Las Vegas is currently working on a smoke-free campus policy but so far they’ve have banned the use of e-cigarettes throughout campus, both inside buildings and outdoors.

 The College of Southern Nevada prohibits smoking in buildings and within 100 feet of all entrances, exits, and windows to buildings.

-The Clark County School District recently added e-cigarettes to their existing tobacco-free campus policy, which prohibits smoking on any grounds used by the school district for any school-sanctioned events, including athletic fields.
+The Clark County School District added e-cigarettes to their existing tobacco-free campus policy, which prohibits smoking on any grounds used by the school district for any school-sanctioned events, including athletic fields.
 This ban extends to 357 campus buildings and athletic fields.

 The Washoe County School District also expanded their tobacco policy to include e-cigarettes, which prohibits the use of all tobacco products and e-cigarettes at any time on District property, even during non-school hours.